-One of the most amazing wonders you can experience on the Yucatan peninsula are the cenotes.
-The best way it’s been described to me is the entire peninsula is like Swiss cheese, with access holes to underground water systems all connected through intricate cave systems covered by thick jungle.
-I absolutely love swimming, diving, and relaxing at the cenotes while on the peninsula.
-However, not everyone is able to fully enjoy it because they might not be a strong swimmer or fear of water.
-Whatever it may be.
-Now, don’t get me wrong – I am a strong swimmer but not everyone is.
-I roamed around some cenotes near Tulum to bring you this list if you want to swim in shallow cenotes.
+One of the most magical things about the Yucatan Peninsula in Mexico is its cenotes.
+The best way it’s been described to me is that the entire peninsula is like Swiss cheese, with access holes to underground water systems all connected through intricate cave systems covered by thick jungle.
+I absolutely love swimming, diving and relaxing at the cenotes while on the peninsula.

 Tips for visiting a cenote:

-- Don’t wear sunscreen/lotions.
+Don’t wear sunscreen/lotions.

-Obviously, we don’t want to get sunburns on our faces so a hat is a good idea. - Bring cash.
+Obviously, we don’t want to get sunburns on our faces so a hat is a good idea.

-A lot of the cenotes will only accept cash so it’s a good idea to withdraw some to pay for entrances, lockers, and life jacket deposits. - Pack water and food.
+Many entrances, lockets and rentals are cash only.
+There may be some that accepts card but be on the safe side and bring Mexican pesos!
+A lot of the cenotes will only accept cash so it’s a good idea to withdraw some to pay for entrances, lockers, and life jacket deposits.

 This heavily depends on which cenote you visit.
 The local, smaller cenotes are completely fine if you bring some food with you.
 Probably best to avoid food with the larger/touristy cenotes.